 – Governor John Engler

-For an in-depth look at the formative years of the charter school movement in Michigan, the Center published “15 Years of Transforming Public Education.”
+For an in-depth look at the formative years of the charter public school movement in Michigan, the Center published “15 Years of Transforming Public Education.”

-School choice, especially choice to attend a charter public school, is popular in Michigan.
+School choice, especially the choice to attend a charter public school, is popular in Michigan.
 Currently, 9.6% of Michigan students attend a charter public school and an additional 7.6% of Michigan students utilize school choice and attend a school outside of their assigned school.
 In addition, Flint has the second highest percentage of students attending charter public schools in the nation and Detroit has the third highest in the nation.

 Funding in Michigan